 Problems With Fig Tree Parable As Prophecy

-But there really is no need to withholding judgment and wait-and-see on those rapture calculations.
-There are several serious difficulties with this theory which bring any conclusions from it into doubt immediately.
+But there really is no need to withhold judgment and wait-and-see on such rapture calculations.
+There are several serious difficulties with the parable=prophecy rationale which bring any conclusions from it into doubt immediately.
 You will probably be kicking yourself like I did for not seeing these things earlier.

 The first thing to notice is that the emphasis on the fig tree is not warranted for a couple reasons.
 If you check the other gospels' versions of this parable, you'll find that Luke's version of the Olivet Discourse has extra verbiage that undermines the theory:

 Luke 21:29 (HCSB) — Then He told them a parable: “Look at the fig tree, and all the trees.

 The parable is drawing attention to all the trees as examples, not just one type.
 Of course, most trees (and plants) sprout leaves in the spring.
 This alone does not disprove that the fig tree was used with some hidden meaning intended, but it does steer you towards the plain literal meaning of the concept "fig tree" as simply a harbinger of the summer season.

 The other issue is that there is no indication that we should take the fig tree figuratively.
 It already makes sense plainly.
 To take the fig tree out of its context here by using other passages where the context uses a fig tree as a symbol for Israel is not justified.
 An alternative non-literal reading should only be looked for when the literal reading makes no sense or the context directly hints at a non-literal use.
 An example of this would be Revelation 9:1-2 where it describes a star falling from heaven "with a key" to the abyss which "he opened."
 Stars don't use keys, but from other passages about the fall of Satan and the fallen angels describes as stars (Rev 12) it is understood that the star here can refer to a fallen angel.